Holiday Outlook 2021

-In fact, speed is a major reason for the popularity of curbside pickup: Almost two-thirds of shoppers (64%) told us they expect to pick up the items they order online by the following day at the latest while slightly over one quarter (27%) expect the same speed for home delivery.
+In fact, speed is a major reason for the popularity of curbside pickup: Almost two-thirds of shoppers (64%) told us they expect to pick up the items they order online by the following day at the latest, whereas only 27% expect the same speed for home delivery.

-Millennials favor in-store pickup more than all age groups (72% vs 61%) while Gen Z prefers pickup at a designated location (50% vs 33%).
+Millennials favor in-store pickup more than all age groups (72% vs 61%) while Gen Zers prefer pickup at a designated location (50% vs 33%).

 Curbside pickup is a win for consumers because they can pick up online orders sooner, rather than waiting for home delivery.
 It’s a win for retailers because they can save on shipping costs by using stores as fulfillment centers, while adjusting their workforce to include more staff to stock and pick products.
-This approach is part of a digitally enhanced omnichannel strategy headed toward reduced store footprints serving as showrooms.
+This approach is part of a digitally enhanced omnichannel strategy that aims to reduce the footprint of stores that currently serve as showrooms.

 More than ever before, brand trust matters to consumers: An overwhelming 92% of them told us it is top of mind during holiday shopping, a remarkable increase over the 70% we’ve recorded in previous years.

-In an environment where shoppers care about public-health issues when they shop in stores and cybersecurity and privacy issues when they shop online, brand trust is in much sharper focus this year.
+In an environment in which shoppers care about public health issues when they shop in stores and cybersecurity and privacy issues when they shop online, brand trust is in much sharper focus this year.

 And who better to trust than someone you know?
-Someone who will continue to keep your community economically vibrant: 85% of shoppers said local stores and independent retailers will figure prominently in their purchasing decisions.
+Especially someone who will continue to keep your community economically vibrant: 85% of shoppers said local stores and independent retailers will figure prominently in their purchasing decisions.

-In the context of business being the only institution seen as both competent and ethical, according to the 2021 Edelman Trust Barometer, retailers are well-positioned to fulfill the promise of trust that consumers seek.
+Given that business is seen as the only institution that is both competent and ethical, according to the 2021 Edelman Trust Barometer, retailers are well-positioned to fulfill the promise of trust that consumers seek.